enkidevs/curriculum/java/threading/multithreading/why-use-volatile-long-or-double.md

 ```

 Making a variable `volatile` will guarantee that **each individual read or write operation** on the variable will be atomic.
 If you have more than one read or write operation (e.g. `i = i + 1`), this **will not be atomic**.
 This does not only apply to `long` and `double` variables, but also to all other types.

+---
+## Footnotes

+[1:Atomic]
+In programming, an operation (or a set of operations) is considered atomic if it appears to the rest of the system as a single, indivisible step.